 NRG's assets in the Western region consist primarily of older, higher heat rate, gas-fired plants in southern California.
 These plants, while older and less efficient than newer combined cycle plants, possess locational advantages during peak hours when the newer, remotely located plants are unable to get through transmission congestion in southern California.
 As a result, the Cal ISO designated NRG's El Segundo, Encina and Cabrillo II plants as RMR qualifying units in 2005, and therefore those plants are entitled to certain fixed-cost payments from the Cal ISO for the right to dispatch those units during periods of locational constraints.
 Initially, transmission upgrades by Southern California Edison and San Diego Gas and Electric in 2005 caused the Cal ISO to drop the RMR designation for both El Segundo and the Encina Unit 4 for 2006.
-However, Cal ISO designated Encina Unit 4 as an RMR unit in a letter to Cabrillo Power I dated December 22, 2005, and a filing requesting FERC approval of the requisite changes to Cabrillo Power I's RMR agreement for 2006 was made on December 29, 2005.
+However, Cal ISO designated Encina Unit 4 as an RMR unit in a letter to Cabrillo Power I dated

+December 22, 2005, and a filing requesting FERC approval of the requisite changes to Cabrillo Power I's RMR agreement for 2006 was made on December 29, 2005.
 This change, if approved, will assure that Encina Units 4 and 5 will receive partial cost recovery under RMR and both units will be available in the market for 2006.
 The potential improvement in earnings for 2006 is expected to be approximately \$6 million over the projected budget, depending upon market conditions.
 In addition, El Segundo Units 3 and 4 have been contracted by a load serving entity for May 1, 2006 through April 30, 2008 for a capacity payment and tolling the purchaser's natural gas.
 The Cal ISO has indicated that load growth needs by 2007 may require the re-designation of Encina Unit 4 in 2007.

 The majority of NRG's assets in the Western region are located within the control area of the Cal ISO.
 The Cal ISO operates a financially settled real time balancing market.
 There are currently no organized day ahead markets in the Western region and such forward markets in California currently operate similarly to those in the ERCOT market with all power sales and purchases consummated bilaterally between individual counterparties and scheduled for physical delivery with the Cal ISO.
 All plants are subject to the FERC "must offer" order, an order instituted during the energy crisis of 2000-2001 requiring any generator capable of operating and not subject to a bilateral agreement to make its capacity available to Cal ISO.
 The compensation paid by the Cal ISO for such service generally covers only variable costs.
 Additionally, California generators remain subject to a \$250 per MWh price cap, another legacy of the energy crisis mentioned above.
-On December 16, 2005, the Cal ISO approved a plan to increase the bid cap from a \$250 per MWh "soft cap" to a \$400 per MWh "hard cap," meaning bidders would not be allowed to bid above that set cap level.
-The Cal ISO has filed the new cap for approval by FERC, and has asked that it be retroactive to January 1, 2006, and it is expected that FERC will approve the increase.
+In January 2006, FERC approved an increase in the "soft cap" from \$250 per MWh to \$400 per MWh, effective January 1, 2006.
 NRG is working with various industry groups and governmental authorities to put market reforms in place in California that will encourage new investment and enable generators to earn acceptable returns on new and existing investments.
 See "Regulatory Developments- Regional Businesses- Market Developments- Western Region."